bulletmark/edir/README.md

 ## EDIR - Rename and Delete Files and Directories Using Your Editor

 [edir](http://github.com/bulletmark/edir) is a command line utility to rename and remove filenames and directories using your text editor.
 Run it in the current directory and `edir` will open your editor on a list of files and directories in that directory.
 Each item in the directory will appear on its own numbered line.
 These numbers are how `edir` keeps track of what items are changed.
 Delete lines to remove files/directories, or edit lines to rename files/directories.
 You can also switch pairs of numbers to swap files or directories.
+Optionally, it can use [Git](https://git-scm.com/) to rename or delete files/directories if run from within a [Git](https://git-scm.com/) repository.

 ## Comparison to Vidir